 As the official office party planner, you have a big job.
 Let’s face it, office parties have a reputation for being awkward, uncomfortable or even inappropriate.
 Your primary objective is to create an environment where your co-workers stop talking about work and start interacting as friends.
 Pulling this off requires some very careful planning with lots of great food, games and personalized party accessories!
-To help you with this tall task, we’ve created a complete Office Party Planning Checklist.
+To help you with the tall task of planning the office holiday party (or any office party!), we’ve created a complete Office Party Planning Checklist.

 Before we begin, let’s review the BAM rule of workplace parties…

 Boss – Your boss is still your boss.